How We Work - Why we do it

 He came to us with a brother and sister.

-He was the only merle in the litter, a full merle, black, white and tan.
+He was the only merle in the litter,

 His siblings were both standard markings, black and white.